FoalTS/foal/docs/tutorials/simple-todo-list/1-installation.md

 > **Port 3001 already in use?**
 >
-> You can define in `config/settings.js` which port the application is using.
-Simply add the key `"port"` with the desired value.
+> You can define in `config/default.js` which port the application is using.

 Go to `http://localhost:3001` in your browser.
 You should see the text *Welcome to the future* <3.